qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 ## Optional QoL Bed Tramming Macros

-**NOTE**: *If you were doing bed tramming from using this guide before 11th Feb 2025, then those macros will need to be replaced with the following macros as they handle bed tramming more accurately*
+**NOTE**: *If you were using bed tramming by folllowing this guide before 11th Feb 2025, then those macros will need to be replaced with the following macros as they handle bed tramming more accurately*

-Tired of tramming the bed using the old paper and nozzle drag test?
+Are you tired of tramming the bed using the old paper and nozzle drag test?
 The Beacon Probe knows precisely when the nozzle is touching the print bed, so let it do that job for you!
 It'll do it more accurately than you can by dragging a piece of paper under the nozzle.

 This makes the task of tramming the bed using the 4 knobs under the print bed a lot easier.